hail-is/hail/infra/gcp/README.md

   ./bootstrap.sh configure_gcloud <ZONE>
   ```

+- First, edit `$HAIL/letsencrypt/subdomains.txt` to specify which services
+  you will be running in the cluster.
+For most, this will be auth and services
-- Deploy unmanaged resources by running
+  starting with batch.
+Deploy unmanaged resources by running

   ```
   ./bootstrap.sh deploy_unmanaged